vvichar/www/src/routes/blog/+page.md

 }
 </style>

-## My blog
+## My blog, or "fountain"

-Very infrequently I will write a thing and post it onto this website, my entries are shown here:
+if i ever decide to, my blogs or "scrolls" are written here, here they are:

 <ul>
 {#each data.posts as post}